yonn547/stellar-deal.in/README.md

 ## Project Description

 deal.in Smart Contract is a decentralized ledger solution built on the Stellar blockchain using the Soroban SDK.
-It serves as the transparent, unalterable backbone for the deal.in platform—a creator economy ecosystem designed to facilitate cross-border micro-payments in Asia.
+It serves as the transparent, unalterable backbone for the deal.in platform creator economy ecosystem designed to facilitate cross-border micro-payments in Asia.

 Currently, this contract acts as a transparent financial ledger.
 It securely records incoming payments from fans and automatically calculates a strict, trustless 95/5 fee split (95% to the creator, 5% to the platform).
 By utilizing smart contracts, deal.in ensures that revenue distribution is permanently recorded, mathematically guaranteed, and immune to hidden platform fees or manipulation.